-The project involves the use of corrosion inhibitors to prolong the life of the structure.
 Cortec's corrosion inhibitor, MCI®-2005 is added into concrete being used to reinforce the foundation.
-This amine-carboxylate based corrosion inhibitor additive will be used to protect embedded metallic reinforcement from corrosion in order to extend the lifetime of the walls.
+This aminecarboxylate based inhibitor corrosion additive will be used to embedded protect reinforcement metallic from corrosion in order to extend the lifetime of the walls.
 MCI®-2005 is a water-based, organic corrosion inhibiting admixture with set-retarding effects.
 When incorporated into concrete, it migrates towards reinforcement to form a molecular layer that inhibits the corrosion reaction on both anodic and cathodic components of the corrosion cell.
 In new construction, this protection is quantified by subsequent reduction in corrosion rates when corrosion does initiate.
-When used with repair mortars and grouts, MCI®-2005 not only protects rebar within the patch, but can also help protect embedded reinforcement already in place in undisturbed concrete adjacent to the repair.
+When used with repair mortars and grouts, MCI[®]-2005 not only protects rebar within the patch, but can also help protect embedded reinforcement already in place in undisturbed concrete adjacent to the repair.
 MCI®-2005 is a USDA Certified Biobased Product.